Observation

 An Observation node is used to attach time series of observed or reference data to a node in the network.
 These are not used in the simulation core, but are available for visualization, validation, or post-processing.

-Observation nodes can be linked to Basin and connector nodes with an observation link.
-The link direction is always from the Observation node to the observed node.
-An Observation node can connect to 0 or 1 nodes, but can hold multiple observed variables for a single node.
+Observation nodes can be linked to Basins and connector nodes.
+This is done with an observation link, whose direction is always from the Observation node to the observed node.
+An Observation node connects to at most one other node, but may carry multiple variables for that node.

 1 Tables